 Oxygen tank explodes in the back of an ambulance, one baby dies

-The tragedy occured in Turkey, during emergency transport on the trans-European motorway.
-The three-month-old girl could not be pulled out from the incubator and died inside the ambulance.
+The tragedy occurred in Turkey, during emergency transport on the trans-European motorway.
+The three-month-old girl could not be pulled out from the incubator and died inside the ambulance due to the explosion of an oxygen tank.

 Children Safety on Ambulance – Emotion and Rules, What is the Line to Keep in Pediatric Transport?